Hyundai Recalls — NHTSA Safety Database

 Risk: A detached air bag cover emblem may strike a vehicle occupant, which can increase the risk of injury.

-Hyundai Motor America (Hyundai) is recalling certain 2021 Elantra vehicles.
-The driver and front passenger seat back recliners may have been improperly welded.
+Hyundai Motor America (Hyundai) is recalling certain 2024-2026 Elantra Hybrid vehicles.
+The hybrid power control unit (HPCU) assembly may overheat.

 FUEL SYSTEM, GASOLINE:DELIVERY:FUEL PUMP:CONTROL/DRIVE MODULE